axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2025-02-XRPL-EVM-GMP-v6.4.0.md

 ## Background

-These are the instructions for deploying Amplifier contracts for Ripple EVM connection.
+These are the instructions for deploying Amplifier contracts for XRPL EVM Sidechain connection.

 ### Pre-requisites